LordGuccif3r/AwesomeArch/README.md

 **4)** Now you can say "I USE ARCH BY THE WAY"

 ## RECOMENDATIONS!...
-If you want to make changes you need to watch the video of S4vitar on youtube
+If you want to make changes you need to watch the video of S4vitar on youtube.
-## You need to install powerlevel10k manually

 - https://www.youtube.com/watch?v=fshLf6u8B-w&t=4993s